milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 Access from AT&T is available only to Qualifying Households.
 A Qualifying Household refers to any individual or household with:

 at least one resident who participates in a “Qualifying Program,” as that term is defined below;
-with an address in AT&T’s 21-state wired home internet service area, at which AT&T offers “Qualifying Home Internet Service,” as that term is defined below; and no outstanding debt for AT&T Internet Service of any kind within the last six (6) months and no outstanding debt incurred under the Access from AT&T program.
+with an eligible address in AT&T’s wired home internet service area, at which AT&T offers “Qualifying Home Internet Service,” as that term is defined below; and no outstanding debt for AT&T Internet Service of any kind within the last six (6) months and no outstanding debt incurred under the Access from AT&T program.

 AT&T reserves the right, in its sole and absolute discretion, to make changes to the required qualifications for participation in the Access from AT&T program.
 Changes to program qualification requirements will not impact existing program participants unless we send you specific prior to any change taking effect with respect to your Account.